SkeldJS/Hindenburg/docs/Installing.md

 Now it should say it's generated the config, we need to edit this, we're going to open this file using `nano`

-`nano config.json`
-Go to the `loadbalancer` section and change where it says `127.0.0.1` to your vps's (or pc's, if your're using your PC to do this) ip address.
+`nano config.json` *(for windows, just open the file in any text editor)* Go to the `loadbalancer` section and change where it says `127.0.0.1` to your vps's (or pc's, if your're using your PC to do this) ip address.
 Change the `reactor` field to `true` if you wish to use reactor on this server.
-Do Ctrl+O then hit enter, then hit Ctrl+X to exit `nano`.
+Save the file and exit the text editor.
+For `nano`, do Ctrl+O then hit enter, then hit Ctrl+X to exit `nano`.
 Open a second terminal and then do
 `yarn start:load-balancer`
 in the first one and
 `yarn start:cluster`